 A syllabus for chemical engineering usually involves all common engineering subjects in the first year.
 From the second year onwards, specialized courses could include reaction engineering, chemical thermodynamics, surface science, chemical kinetics, fluid mechanics and catalysis, according to All About Education.
 Until their final year, students generally read about chemical processes and properties and cover topics such as chemical reactors and chemical thermodynamics.
 They might also begin experimenting with technology and devices.
 By the end of their studies, students will likely be exposed to pharmaceuticals, petroleum, polymers and chemicals, as well as computer and information technology as it relates to chemical engineering processes.
 Chemical engineering graduates might not need to pursue postgraduate education for employment.
 Higher studies are an option, but chemical engineering graduates will need to compete with a large pool of graduates for courses such as Master of Science (M.Sc.) in Chemistry, M.Sc. in Biology, M.Sc. in Pharmaceutical Chemistry or Master of Pharmacy (M.Pharm.).
 Chemistry, biology and pharmacy graduates can all apply for the same field of work and study as chemical engineering graduates.

-Some colleges that offer programmes such as a Bachelor in Chemical Engineering or Bachelor of Technology (B.Tech.) in Chemical Engineering are listed below:
+Some colleges that offer programs such as a Bachelor in Chemical Engineering or Bachelor of Technology (B.Tech.) in Chemical Engineering are given below.

-Programmes are subject to change, it is advisable to check directly with a school for current programme availability.
+Programs are subject to change, it is advisable to check directly with a school for current program availability.